ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 # Infrastructure and endpoint security
 {: #IES-domain}

+Infastructure and endpoint security is the practice of securing endpoints such as servers and underlying infrastructure such as Virtual Prive Clouds (VPCs) and related networking.
+The following paragraphs discuss {{site.data.keyword.Bluemix_notm}}'s security capabilities in these critical areas.

-## Core network protection and network segmentation capability
+## Core network Protection and network segmentation capability
 {: #core-network-protection}

 {{site.data.keyword.Bluemix_notm}} provides several standard network isolation capabilities to help customer separate and secure traffic and compute workloads.
 These isolation techniques ensure that any attacks are contained in a network area and to limit the blast radius.
 For more information, see the following links: